hawkinsw/CPPTimes/templates.md

 };
 ```

-In fact, that’s not very different than how the compiler actually deals with class templates during the compilation process.
+In fact, that’s not very different from how the compiler actually deals with class templates during the compilation process.
 The compiler generates unique names for each instantiation of a class template and then (literally) duplicates the class definition of the class template and replaces the template parameters with the values given.

 I know, I know ...
 "Will, you say these things but never give us enough information to verify that you aren't lying!"